CravateRouge/qBittorrentSearchPlugins/README.md

-Thanks to [MadeOfMagicAndWires](https://github.com/MadeOfMagicAndWires) for the README example
+Thanks to [MadeOfMagicAndWires](https://github.com/MadeOfMagicAndWires) for the README template